ThomasMertes/seed7/src/read_me.txt

                            NaN this function must be defined and it must return 1.

+  CHECK_INT_DIV_BY_ZERO: Instruct the Seed7 to C compiler to
+                         generate C code which checks all integer divisions (div, rem, mdiv and mod) for division by zero.
+The generated C code should, when executed, raise the
+                         exception MEMORY_ERROR instead of doing
+                         the illegal divide operation.

   OBJECT_FILE_EXTENSION: The extension used by the C compiler for
                          object files (Several object files and
                          libraries are linked together to an